cloudposse/terraform-datadog-platform/system/README.md

 | `network_outgoing_bytes_id`           | ID of the Datadog monitor for outgoing bytes             |
 | `network_outgoing_packets_per_sec_id` | ID of the Datadog monitor for outgoing p/s               |
 | `swap_free_id`                        | ID of the Datadog monitor for count of free swap bytes   |

+# License

+Apache 2 Licensed.
+See LICENSE for full details.